-Candida overgrowth is a common fungal infection caused by a yeast-like fungi called candida.
+Candida overgrowth or yeast overgrowth is a common fungal infection caused by a yeast-like fungi called candida.
 In a healthy state, the growth of candida is being controlled by the good bacteria in our body.
 When this balance however is being disturbed, candida changes into a more aggressive fungal form that spreads and causes a wide variety of health issues and unpleasant symptoms all over the body.

 A common problem with candida overgrowth is to only treat the symptoms without addressing the source of the overgrowth.
 As a result, symptoms keep coming back and become worse as the infection evolves.
 In addition, many people follow risky candida treatment plans and dangerous supplements that have very little research on their safety or effectiveness and in many cases do more harm than good.